 What is plotscripting?
 From the most simple perspective plotscripting is where the computer takes control of the characters in your RPG, and moves them around, and makes them say stuff.
 Anyone who has played popular RPGs like Final Fantasy will be familiar with this concept.

 Plotscripting is actually capable of far more than that, even allowing you to create puzzles, mini-games, and special effects in your game.
 Plotscripts are written in a simple scripting (programming) language called HamsterSpeak.
-People who want to learn use HamsterSpeak should read the following resources:
+People who want to learn HamsterSpeak can read these resources (starting with the Tutorial):

 - Plotscripting Tutorial